CaDIS: Cataract Dataset for Image Segmentation: Introduction

-Over the past decade, the emergence of surgical video datasets has significantly contributed to the fast progress of computer vision-based CAI systems.
-Notable examples include the Cholec80, Cholec120 \cite{endonet}, RMIT \cite{rmit} and EndoVis datasets \cite{endovis}.
-The labels of these datasets include per frame annotations of surgical instrument presence or surgical phase.
-However, such labelling is not suitable for semantic segmentation, which requires pixel-level annotation.
-This kind of annotation could facilitate more advanced and effective applications in CAI: to help image guided interventions \cite{preoperative,navigation}, support pre-operative surgical planning \cite{planning}, estimate instrument usage or motion for post-operative analytics \cite{toolTracking,easylabels,toolPose}, automate diagnostic readouts \cite{braintumor, lymph}, or enhance surgical training \cite{training}.
+Pixel-level annotations could facilitate more advanced and effective applications in CAI: to help image guided interventions \cite{preoperative,navigation}, support pre-operative surgical planning \cite{planning}, estimate instrument usage or motion for post-operative analytics \cite{toolTracking,easylabels,toolPose}, automate diagnostic readouts \cite{braintumor, lymph}, or enhance surgical training \cite{training}.
 While data availability is increasingly growing through the usage of digital surgical cameras in endoscopy, laparoscopy and microsurgery, and well-established systems for managing confidentiality, regulation and ethics, annotation and data labelling are still a major challenge for CAI.

 The ability to localize anatomical structures in real-time and the interaction of surgical instruments with the anatomy are fundamental building blocks for any system aiming at computer assisted intervention and robotic automation \cite{fad_2019}.
 This would enable an overall understanding of the state of a procedure and would allow for monitoring the healthy state of different anatomical landmarks at any moment.
 These insights could help to develop scoring systems of surgeon's interaction with the patients' anatomy.
 Moreover, semantic segmentation of instruments enables creating an accurate profile of instrument usage across an operation.
 Such analytics, along with data for instrument trajectories, will result in technology for both intra-operative risk estimation systems and post-operative analytics.
 There could also be the potential to score surgeon's instrument handling skills and report feedback when tremor or abrupt movements are detected.
 Furthermore, semantic segmentation could be used in conjunction with style transfer methods for label transfer \cite{luengo2018surreal}.